 Polymer clay consists of a polymer called polyvinyl chloride [PVC] with a liquid plasticizer creating a material that can be conditioned, shaped, manipulated, and worked by an artist until it is ready to be cured in an oven.
 The benefit of this medium include it’s light weight and the versatility it offers allowing each piece to be unique, while still maintaining strength.

 The piece may then be sanded, buffed, painted, carved, or even enhanced with beads and metals, to achieve a beautiful result.

 Most formulations of polymer clay remain soft until cured in a standard oven.
 Recommended temperatures vary by manufacturer, but most types of polymer clay cure at at 275 °F. At a minimum, clay needs to bake for 30 minutes.

 Leading brands of polymer clay include Fimo from Staedtler; Sculpey III and Premo by Sculpey from Polyform Products; Cernit; Formello; Modello; Kato Polyclay and Pardo from Viva Decor.
 Though the brands differ slightly in properties such as plasticity, translucence, curing temperature, and flexibility when cured, most are suited to a variety of applications.

 Few tools are essential for use with polymer clay, and these can often be found around the house.
-The most widely used cutting tools are tissue blades, which are extremely thin and sharp, though craft knives and other blades can be used.
-A pasta machine is often used to create sheets of uniform thickness, to mix colors, to condition the clay, and to create patterned sheets.
+The most widely used cutting tools are tissue blades, which are extremely thin and sharp; less dangerous blades are readily available at craft stores.
+A pasta machine is often used to condition the clay, create sheets of uniform thickness, mix colors, and create patterned sheets.

 Treasurer: Andala Curd